-Another reason you should be visiting your dentist twice a year is because tooth decay, oral infections and other such illnesses that lead to gum disease can also cause heart disease.
+Another reason you should be visiting your dentist twice a year is because tooth decay, oral infections, and other such illnesses that lead to gum disease can also cause heart disease.
 There is a strong correlation between gum disease and heart disease, if you have a history of heart problems in your family visiting the dentist is even more important.
-The reason gum disease affects your heart is because junk on your teeth creates millions of bacteria that flow into your blood stream.
-While tooth issues normally exist in your mouth alone, gum disease compounds the issue allowing the bacteria to flow through your body via the blood stream.
+The reason gum disease affects your heart is that junk on your teeth creates millions of bacteria that flow into your bloodstream.
+While tooth issues normally exist in your mouth alone, gum disease compounds the issue allowing the bacteria to flow through your body via the bloodstream.
 The bacteria will get clogged in your heart’s arteries blocking the flow of blood to the heart.

 Visiting the dentist is something adults have to do, even if it feels like it should be a distant memory from childhood.
 When you schedule two yearly appointments for the dentist you are not only taking care of your oral health but also your heart.
 Another benefit of visiting the dentist often is not having to worry about expensive dental emergencies.
 Keeping your mouth healthy means keeping your body and wallet healthy too!